spaceninja/spaceninja.com/src/blog/2020/auto-update-js-dependencies.md

 ## Congratulations!

 You’ve solved a time-consuming problem with automation!
 Go get yourself a treat as you watch the dependency update PRs roll in!

-**Note:** This was originally posted on [my work blog](https://cloudfour.com/thinks/auto-update-js-dependencies/), and I'm re-posting it here for archival purposes.